eddiegaoo/Apt-Serve/README.md

 ```
 python additional_designs/mixed_cache_kernels/mixed_cache_setup.py build_ext --inplace
 ```
-With all these steps completed, the necessary implementation for the new designs has been integrated into vLLM and is ready for use.
+With all these steps completed, the necessary implementation for the new designs has been integrated into vLLM and is ready for usage.

 ## Sample Serving Traces
 Following `readme.md` from the folder `sample_requests_from_datasets` to sample requests to create a serving trace.